 64. Thirty-three years ago, the Commission held that there was a “strong Federal interest” in effective and reliable Amateur Radio communications.
 The Commission also found that zoning ordinances often unreasonably restricted Amateur Radio antennas in residential areas.
 In a docket proceeding referred to as “PRB-1” the Commission created a three-part test for municipal regulations affecting Amateur Radio communications.
 State or local land use regulations: (a) cannot preclude Amateur Radio communications; (b) must make “reasonable accommodation” for Amateur Radio communications; and (c) must constitute the “minimum practicable restriction” in order to accomplish a legitimate municipal purpose.
 See, 47 C.F.R. §97.15(b).
 The FCC did not extend this policy to private land use regulations at the time, assuming that they were merely private agreements between buyers and sellers of land.

-However, in implementing the Telecommunications Act of 1996, the Commission found that: (a) it does have jurisdiction to preempt private land use regulations that conflict with Federal policy; and (b) that private land use regulations are entitled to less deference than municipal regulations because the former are premised solely on aesthetic considerations, rather than safety issues, whereas municipal regulations are concerned with both.
-In response to ARRL’s repeated requests that the Commission apply its Amateur Radio Preemption policy equally to all types of land use regulations which unreasonably restrict or preclude volunteer, public service communications, the Commission said that it would do so upon receiving some guidance from Congress in this area.
-65. The United States Congress has overwhelmingly and consistently supported the Amateur Radio Parity Act, upon which the instant Petition is based, for the past five years.
+65. In implementing the Telecommunications Act of 1996, the Commission found that: (a) it does have jurisdiction to preempt private land use regulations that conflict with Federal policy; and (b) that private land use regulations are entitled to less deference than municipal regulations because the former are premised solely on aesthetic considerations, rather than safety issues, whereas municipal regulations are concerned with both.
+In response to ARRL’s repeated requests that the Commission apply its Amateur Radio Preemption policy equally to all types of land use regulations which unreasonably restrict or preclude volunteer, public service communications, the Commission said that it would do so upon receiving some guidance from Congress in this area

+66. The United States Congress has overwhelmingly and consistently supported the Amateur Radio Parity Act, upon which the instant Petition is based, for the past five years.

 The House has passed the legislation on four different occasions, including three times during this current session of Congress.
 This is bipartisan legislation that costs the Federal government nothing at all.
-The rule in the attached Appendix, taken from the Parity Act legislation, is a balanced provision that would protect both the entitlement of Amateur Radio volunteers to be able to utilize their FCC-issued licenses to provide emergency, disaster relief and public service communications, while at the same time protecting the aesthetic concerns and the jurisdiction of homeowners’ associations.
-The language has the support of both ARRL and the Community Associations Institute (CAI) which is the national association of homeowners’ associations.
-ARRL and CAI have cooperatively and carefully negotiated the current language of the Bill language, and both organizations have stated their support for the provisions in the attached appendix.
+It is now time for actual and functional parity in the Commission’s regulations governing the Amateur Radio Service.

-Therefore, the foregoing considered, ARRL, the national association for Amateur Radio, respectfully requests that the Commission issue a Notice of Proposed Rule Making at an early date, proposing to adopt the language set forth in the attached Appendix and to modify Section 97.15 of the Amateur Service Rules to include the language set forth therein.
+Therefore, the ARRL, the national association for Amateur Radio, respectfully requests that the Commission issue a Notice of Proposed Rule Making at an early date, proposing to adopt the language set forth above and to modify Section 97.15 of the Amateur Service Rules accordingly.

 Respectfully submitted,